trustedanalytics-ng/platform-wiki/Platform-Deployment/platform_deployment_manual.md

 **machine name**

 Machine/instance name is its key in this map (in above example: `cdh` and `compute`).
-The name has to be unique, otherwise only last defined item with this name is used in deployment.
+The name has to be unique, otherwise only the last defined item with this name is used in deployment.

 Machines defined herein will be later available in TAP cluser under `<name>.instance.<wildcard_tap_domain_name>` and `<name>` dns names.